DataBiosphere/toil/docs/developingWorkflows/developing.rst

     import os

     def globalFileStoreJobFn(job):
-        job.fileStore.logToMaster("The following example exercises all the"
+        job.log("The following example exercises all the methods provided" " by the toil.fileStore.FileStore class")
-                                  " methods provided by the"
-                                  " toil.fileStore.FileStore class")

         scratchFile = job.fileStore.getLocalTempFile() # Create a local
         # temporary file.